formbricks/formbricks/README.md

 ### 🐳 Self-hosted version

+Formbricks is available Open-Source under AGPLv3 license.
+You can host Formbricks on your own servers using Docker without a subscription.

+(In the future we may develop additional features that aren't in the free Open-Source version).

 If you opt for self-hosting Formbricks, here are a few options to consider:

 #### Docker

-Formbricks is available Open-Source under AGPLv3 license.
-You can host Formbricks on your own servers using Docker without a subscription.
-To get started with self-hosting, take a look at our [self-hosting docs](https://formbricks.com/docs/self-hosting/deployment).
+To get started with self-hosting with Docker, take a look at our [self-hosting docs](https://formbricks.com/docs/self-hosting/deployment).

-(In the future we may develop additional features that aren't in the free Open-Source version)

 #### Community managed One Click Hosting